 Having initially been offered to travelers from low-risk countries, it is now available to travelers from all countries worldwide.
 You must apply for an STV via the Thai consulate or embassy in your own country.

 All travelers must provide proof of an insurance policy that covers treatment for Covid-19 up to the cost of $100,000 and a negative PCR test taken within 72 hours of departure.
-An earlier requirement for a "fit-to-fly" health certificate has been lifted as of April 1.

 A PCR test must be taken on arrival, after which all travelers must quarantine at government-approved quarantine facilities or Alternative State Quarantine (ASQ) facilities.
 This can include luxury hotels, some of which have developed quarantine packages.